amitsaha/echorand.me/content/posts/cloud-custodian-aws.md

 # Introduction

 In this post, I will describe my experiments with using [Cloud Custodian](https://cloudcustodian.io/docs/index.html) to perform various tasks usually falling into the bucket of compliance and sometimes convention.
+I encourage you to take a look at some of the [example policies](https://cloudcustodian.io/docs/aws/examples/index.html).

 Some of the areas I will cover are resource tagging and unused resources across multiple AWS accounts.

 ## Installation and setup